panda3d/panda3d-docs/programming/pandai/steering-behaviors/index.rst

 .. code-block:: python

-    //For example:

    aiBehaviors.seek(targetNodePath_1, 0.5);
    aiBehaviors.flee(targetNodePath_2, 0.5);

-This will cause the
-AICharacter's resultant force to be an equal balance of seeking 'targetNodePath_1' and fleeing 'targetNodePath_2' .
+This will cause the AICharacter's resultant force to be an equal balance of seeking 'targetNodePath_1' and fleeing 'targetNodePath_2'.

 --------------